You’ll find Delicate Care recommended and sold by a number of vets. It’s made by Natural Balance in Freo, WA, which makes it Australian 👍

-We’ve rated it 4 stars, which may surprise many given the first ingredient is “tapioca”, but read on and I’ll explain.
+We’ve rated it 8 out of 10, which may surprise many given the first ingredient is “tapioca”, but read on and I’ll explain.

 Firstly, Delicate Care is one of the only alternatives to Hills and Royal Canin prescription diets, with offerings for skin/stomach, dental, mobility, and weight management.
 Quite frankly, this is the better alternative to those corporate brands (made by Colgate-Palmolive and Mars respectively), as well as being a viable alternative to many commercial brands.
 It’s also Australian.

 Let’s focus on the elephant in the room – tapioca.
 It’s far from ideal seeing this as the most prominent ingredient, but the inclusion of ingredients such as this is a manufacturing necessity.
 If kibble was comprised entirely of meat it wouldn’t bind into a kibble.
 It wouldn’t sell for a profit either.
 All kibbles have some kind of grain or plant carbohydrate as a significant portion of the food, often cunningly disguised using techniques such as “ingredient splitting”.
 Tapioca has shown to be more digestible than the problematic wheat (common cause of allergies), and doesn’t cause the insulin spike which corn does.
 It’s gluten free, and as a bonus to manufacturers it’s also cheap and readily available in Australia.

 The rest of the product is very good, which is the reason for the 4 stars.